How To Make Homemade Meals Daily – The EASY Way

 Planned Leftovers Method Of Cooking

-Similar to the Cook Once, Eat Twice method mentioned above, Planned Leftovers is where I’m cooking a very large amount of a main ingredient all at once.
+Similar to the Cook Once, Eat Twice method mentioned above, Planned Leftovers is where I cook a very large amount of a main ingredient all at once.

-This is with the intention of reworking that cooked ingredient into several completely different kinds of meals.
+This is with the intention of reworking that cooked ingredient into several completely different kinds of meals later.

 Let’s use a pork roast for example.
 I’ll load up all my slow cookers and cook several pork roasts at one time.
-Of course I’ll freeze some of it for sliced roast meals for later in using the Cook-Once, Eat-Twice method.
+Some cooked roast is sliced & frozen for roast meals for later.

-But some of that cooked roast will be reworked.
-Not into pork roast meals, but something completely different for us to enjoy for the next few nights.
+But other portions of that cooked roast will be reworked into completely new meals for us to enjoy for the next few nights.

-For instance I’ll take some of that roast and quickly Shred It With My KitchenAid for a meal the following night.
+For instance I’ll take some of that leftover roast and quickly Shred It With My KitchenAid to use for a brand new meal that is completely different.

 We particularly love Carnitas Tacos